 Dunross is a long-term value investor in the global equity markets.
 We focus on finding the best countries to invest in, where we pick companies with a strong franchise, attractive valuation and healthy growth prospects.
-Given that our holdings are leaders in their respective industries, we of course also want them to excel when it comes to shareholder value creation and corporate governance.
-And this is where this brochure comes in.
+Given that our holdings are leaders in their respective industries, we, of course, also want them to excel when it comes to shareholder value creation and corporate governance.
+And, this is where this brochure comes in.

 Many ways to unlock shareholder value of a company

 There are many ways to unlock the true value of a company, and one factor often overlooked is through good corporate governance.
-By applying some very simple measures, it is possible to significantly improve the market’s confidence in a company, reduce perceived risks and make the company best in class.
-In turn, this will lower the cost of capital, make the company more competitive and create value for all shareholders.
+By applying some very simple principals, it is possible to significantly improve the market’s confidence in a company, reduce perceived risks and make the company best in class.
+In turn, this will lower the cost of capital, make the company more competitive and create more value for all shareholders.

 This is our guide to Shareholder Value Creation through Corporate Governance – the Dunross way.